Contact us to arrange your FREE initial consultation

 We aim to achieve early admissions of liability and interim payments to alleviate the financial hardship that often follows a family member’s brain injury.
 This helps our client families to meet their child’s immediate needs for specialist equipment, therapies, adapted accommodation, special educational support and care.
 Each settlement is calculated and negotiated following detailed, expert assessment of the child’s condition to ensure the best provision for their present and future needs.

 Kernicterus is a dangerous, but preventable, complication of jaundice in which the baby suffers brain damage.
 Kernicterus occurs when the baby’s bilirubin levels have been allowed to rise to dangerous levels through inadequate monitoring or delayed treatment of hyperbilirubinaemia.

 If the liver is struggling to metabolise all the bilirubin in the baby’s bloodstream, the unprocessed or unconjugated bilirubin can travel through the blood-brain barrier where it causes irreversible damage to the brain and spinal cord, permanent neurological disability and dysfunction.
 This is known as bilirubin encephalopathy.
 The pattern of damage and its characteristic yellow staining of the brain is known as kernicterus.

-Babies whose bilirubin levels are above the treatment threshold and are rising rapidly
+Premature babies, full term babies with excessive levels of bilirubin in their blood (hyperbilirubinaemia) and babies whose bilirubin levels are above the treatment threshold and are rising rapidly are at risk.